What Are The Problems With Business Coaching?

 • Do you trust this coach to implement the system, and guide you through it?

 • Can the coach communicate well with you?
-And help you learn what you need to learn?
+And guide you through learning what you need to learn?

 We also need to talk about you: